microsoft/TypeChat/tests/readme.md

 - If these instructions don't work, please fix them.

 ### New Code Tests ###
-(For now - updates coming for Testy)
+(For now - updates coming for Jest)
 -  Create an appConfig.json file in the test folder.
 -  Clone /src/typeChatConfigSample.json as a basic
 -  Add keys for your Azure Open AI subscription.